 At a Glance

-On June 17, 2015, the Second Circuit ruled in CCR’s favor, reinstating claims against high-level officials.
+On June 17, 2015 the Second Circuit ruled in CCR’s favor, reinstating claims against high-level officers.
+Defendants are currently seeking rehearing en banc.

 Covington & Burling LLP, Michael Winger